-Mrs. Miriam Chopp, a member of our Science Department, teaching Chemistry and AP Chemistry.
+Mrs. Miriam Chopp, a member of our Science Department, teaches Chemistry and AP Chemistry.
 She also mentors our science teams in a number of statewide and local competitions.
-She came to us with ten years of experience, teaching Regents Biology, Chemistry and Earth Science at prominent yeshiva high schools in the metropolitan area.
+She came to us with ten years of experience, teaching Regents Biology, Chemistry, and Earth Science at prominent yeshiva high schools in the metropolitan area.
 Mrs. Chopp is a magna cum laude graduate in Chemistry from Brooklyn College and holds Master’s degrees in Chemistry and Secondary School Education.
 In 2012 she received her Master of Science in Teacher Education in Science from Columbia University.
 She is also a graduate of Michlalah in Jerusalem and was the recipient of an Empire State Mathematics and Science Teacher’s Fellowship.
 Mrs. Chopp is listed in the 1996, 1998, 1999, 2000, and 2005 – 2011 editions of “Who’s Who in Education”.
 In May 2008, she received the Senator Padavan Certificate of Honor for local teachers.
 During the summer of 2010, Mrs. Chopp attended the 5th Annual Schwartz Family Science Teachers Seminar at the Davidson Institute of Science Education at the Weizmann Institute of Science in Rehovot, Israel.
-She attended a three week chemistry modeling seminar sponsored by STEM teachers NYC at Columbia University during the Summer of 2016.
-She is currently acting as a mentor to new teachers following completion of a two year training course sponsored by the Jewish New Teacher Project.
+She attended a three-week chemistry modeling seminar sponsored by STEM teachers NYC at Columbia University during the Summer of 2016.
+She is currently acting as a mentor to new teachers following the completion of a two-year training course sponsored by the Jewish New Teacher Project.

 Ms. Chaviva Fisher served as the Director of Finance at Yeshiva University, where she worked with multiple departments overseeing operations and budgeting.
 She earned an MS in Accounting as well as an MBA in Finance from Baruch College.
 Ms. Fisher lives in Teaneck, NJ with her husband and three children, where she serves as a member of the Board of Trustees at Congregation Beth Aaron.